Medicare Advantage Plans With the Best Dental Coverage

 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.

 With all the Medicare Advantage plans on the market, it can be difficult to compare your options.
-We came up with our list of Medicare Advantage plans for best dental coverage by researching and comparing nationwide availability, pricing, plan options, and additional benefits.
-You can also compare these against our picks for the best dental plans for seniors in 2022.
+We came up with our list of Medicare Advantage plans with dental coverage by researching and comparing nationwide availability, pricing, plan options, and additional benefits.
+You can also compare these against our picks dental plans for seniors in 2022.

-Humana has a long-standing reputation as a leading insurance provider, offering a variety of plans and serving one of the largest Medicare Advantage plan populations compared to its competitors.
+Humana has a long-standing reputation as a leading insurance carrier, offering a variety of plans and serving one of the largest Medicare Advantage plan populations compared to its competitors.
 It offers several Medicare Advantage plans with low and no-cost premiums for drug and dental coverage plus extra benefits.
-Read our Humana Medigap review to see what else Humana offers.
+Humana also offers Medigap plans and other types of insurance for seniors.
+Read our Humana Medigap review to learn more.

-We appreciate that you don’t need to be an AARP member to enroll in AARP Medicare Advantage plans from UnitedHealthcare.
-This can reduce costs for seniors who don’t want another subscription.
+You’ll need to be an AARP member to enroll in an AARP Medicare Advantage plan from UnitedHealthcare.
+Luckily, membership fees are very low, starting at $12 per year.
+Plus, you’ll gain access to hundreds of discounts with an AARP membership to help you save.
 We also like that many plans with dental have a zero-dollar premium and zero-dollar deductible for routine dental care.
-We’ve also reviewed UnitedHealthcare’s Medigap plans, in case you’re interested in this provider’s other offerings.
+We’ve also reviewed UnitedHealthcare’s Medigap plans, in case you’re interested in this carrier’s other offerings.

 Did You Know: Dental care is an essential part of maintaining your health as you age.
 View our guide to senior oral health and hygiene to learn ways to keep your smile bright and healthy.